matijakolaric-com/django-music-publisher/docs/introduction.rst

 .. note::

-    See `Beyond DMP <https://matijakolaric.com/beyond/>`_ for commercial options for music publishers.
+    See `Beyond DMP <https://matijakolaric.com/beyond/>`_ for commercial options with more features.

-In next versions, development will focus on library music, and basic support for music labels will be added.